-Variation: Well-scoped syntax The well-scoped de Bruijn encoding technique is part of the folklore, being already proposed in (Altenkirch, 1993) and used in several case studies, e.g. in Adam's Coq formalization of pure type system (Adams, 2006).
-Terms are \mathbb{N} -indexed sets and variables are numbers bounded by that index (see Fig. 10) A second version of the proofs formalises the challenge with this representation.
+Variation: Scoped syntax In scoped syntax, terms are \mathbb{N} -indexed sets and variables are numbers bounded by that index (see Fig. 10).
+Analogous to well-typed syntax, types enforce correct scoping, but are weaker in that correct typing is not guaranteed.
+The scoped de Bruijn encoding technique is part of the folklore, being already proposed in (Altenkirch, 1993) and used in several case studies, e.g., in Adams' Coq formalization of pure type system (Adams, 2006).
+A second version of the proofs formalises the challenge with this representation.